 Assessing demand-side solutions for mitigating climate change

-Felix Creutzig, Joyashree Roy, Arnulf Grübler, Diana Ürge-Vorsatz, Jan C. Minx, Narasimha Rao, Elke Weber, Edgar Hertwich, William Lamb, Julia Steinberger, Frank Geels, Anjali Ramakrishnan, Ines Azevedo, Radhika Khosla, Wandi Bruine de Bruin, Oreane Edelenbosch, Massimo Tavoni, Gong Sun, Linus Mattauch, Cameron Hepburn, Holger Dalkmann
+Felix Creutzig, Joyashree Roy, Arnulf Grübler, Diana Ürge-Vorsatz, Jan C. Minx, Narasimha Rao, Elke Weber, Edgar Hertwich, William F. Lamb, Julia Steinberger, Frank Geels, Anjali Ramakrishnan, Ines Azevedo, Radhika Khosla, Wandi Bruine de Bruin, Oreane Edelenbosch, Massimo Tavoni, Gong Sun, Linus Mattauch, Cameron Hepburn, Holger Dalkmann

 [author order pretty random and to be updated according to contributions]

-Research on solutions for climate change mitigation often focuses on the role of technologies.
+Research on climate change mitigation solutions often focuses on the role of technologies.
 An encompassing and integrated understanding of demand-side solutions, including those related to every-day life, is missing.
 Here we call for transdisciplinary advances on assessing demand-side climate solutions, investigating mitigation potentials, policy measures, and welfare implications.

 The IPCC’s next assessment report will feature a chapter on demand, services and social aspects of mitigation (Chapter 5 in the Working Group III of the AR6).
-This is a major innovation in the WG3 outline as it makes defined space for presenting the assessment of scientific knowledge from previously underrepresented scientific disciplinary views and newly emerging literature to contribute to the crucial discussion on strengthening and accelerating climate solutions.
-The IPCC emphasizes the importance of improved end-use efficiency, but provides low resolution on the nature, scale, implementation and implication of demand-side solutions along with possible transformational changes.
+This is a major innovation in the WG3 outline, as it sets out a dedicated space not just for demand-side solutions, but for the integration of scientific knowledge from a diverse range of (as yet underrepresented) disciplines involved in their assessment.
+To date, the IPCC has emphasized the importance of improved end-use efficiency, but provided low resolution on the nature, scale, implementation and implications of demand-side solutions, along with possible transformational changes.
 While there have been promising disciplinary frameworks in assessing demand-side, consumption-based, or lifestyle-based approaches1–5, a comprehensive assessment of the underlying science is still lacking.
-This is surprising as demand-side solutions tend to fewer social risks than many supply side technologies6.
-Reasons are multifold, but among them the fragmentation in perspectives, and lack of synthetic research in social sciences loom large7.
+This is surprising as demand-side solutions tend to bring fewer social risks than many supply side technologies6.
+Reasons are manifold, but among them the fragmentation in perspectives, and lack of synthetic research in the social sciences loom large7.

-Terms, such as demand, consumption and behavior, are burdened by multiple interpretations and meanings; it is important then to clarify what we mean by each (Box 1).
-In essence, we see demand as an umbrella term for everything related to end-user perspective, comprising both the coupled production-consumption infrastructures and systems, service provision chains, socio-technological transitions, behavior, and lifestyles.
+Terms such as demand, consumption and behavior are burdened by multiple interpretations and meanings; we therefore attempt a clarification of these important concepts in Box 1.
+In essence, we see demand as an umbrella term for everything related to the end-user perspective, comprising both coupled production-consumption infrastructures and systems, service provision chains, socio-technological transitions, behavior, and lifestyles.
 Different disciplines emphasize varying viewpoints.
-For example, behavioral psychology and economics accentuate individual choices, while sociology stresses the importance of every-day routines and practices, interactions across individuals, and socio-technological transitions, and technological innovation studies accentuates the innovative cycle and development.
+For example, behavioral psychology and economics accentuate individual choices; sociology stresses the importance of every-day routines, practices, and social interactions; while transitions theory and technological innovation studies accentuate the norms, rules and innovation cycles that support dominant technologies.

 It is time to transcend disciplinary differences in concepts, emphasis, and implicit or explicit normative viewpoints, and jointly approach key research questions to foster a demand-side assessment of climate solutions.
-We call for synthesizing social science research - including contributions from psychology, economics, sociology, political sciences, industrial ecology, integrated assessment modeling, and moral philosophy - and for collaboratively answering key questions, important for identifying solutions for climate change and beyond.
+We call for a synthesis of social science research – including (but not limited to) contributions from psychology, economics, sociology, political sciences, industrial ecology, integrated assessment modeling, and moral philosophy – focusing on key questions that relate to demand-side solutions for climate change.
 In the following, we present an overview of a plausible demand-side assessment framework and point out key assessment questions that should be jointly addressed by multiple disciplines.
-This assessment framework attempts to cover demand-side insights as relevant for climate mitigation comprehensively, and addresses 1) the context of demand; 2) plausible policy instruments and their conditions; 3) technological evaluation; 4) normative value of action; 5) mitigation pathways; and 6) relationship to sustainable development.
+We aim to address: 1) the context of demand; 2) plausible policy instruments and their conditions; 3) technological evaluation; 4) the normative value of action; 5) mitigation pathways; and 6) the sustainable development context.
 The last component, sustainable development, is crucial to enable an embedding of climate action within wider normative values and policy goals.